Your area Not set — showing everywhere

 Addressed

-Lack of long-term planning for replacement recreational facilities in the CPA five-year plan.
+Lack of planning for playing field replacement in the CPA five-year plan.

 Board response